The Ultimate Guide To Dublin, Ireland

 The Cliffs Of Moher

-While in Ireland the Cliffs of Moher is on everyone's list of what they want to see.
+While in Ireland the Cliffs of Moher is a must.
 The only problem is that the cliffs are on the other side of the country.
 You will have to dedicate an entire day and a lot of driving to the cliffs if you want to see them while in Dublin.

 To drive across the whole country it only take about 2.5 hours, so seeing the cliffs is manageable.
 I would do a tour from Dublin so you don't have to worry about getting tickets to the cliffs and renting a car.
 Make sure to book the tour ahead of time because it will sell out.
 This tour is very good and affordable.